dbaldwin103/EasyLink-API-V2/README_SendingRequests.md

 ### Update

-A *P*ATCH *Update* call does not need to send the full payload!
+A *PATCH Update* call does not need to send the full payload!
 If only the *DesiredDeliveryDate* needs to be modified, then only that field needs to be sent.
 For example:

 ```http
 PATCH <your_api_suffix>?Record_Name=<your_record_name>&amp;Action=Update HTTP/1.1